Footfall Analytics: 5 Proven Metrics for Measuring Real Campaign Impact

 → Peak vs off-peak lost

-- Recommended Dashboard Structure
+- Recommended Dashboard Structure for Footfall Analytics

 For each campaign: